felasouza/abmmeso/README.md

 >> python -m abmmeso abmmeso/samples/example-json-files-inputs/sample.json

 you will see some csv outputs on the same folder (abmmeso/samples/example-json-files-inputs/).
-There are other .jon inputs there.
+There are other .json inputs there.

 # Clone the repository
 git clone https://github.com/felasouza/abmmeso.git